-On the flip side, bad service is costing companies greatly.
-The report found that more than half of people decided against making a purchase because of bad service, and 33 percent say they’ll consider switching companies immediately after a single instance of poor service.
 In order for companies to be competitive in today’s business landscape, they must focus on providing great customer service.
-This starts with understanding your customer’s experiences and turning your contact center from a necessary overhead to a primary driver of customer satisfaction.
+This starts with understanding your customer’s experiences and turning your contact centre from a necessary overhead to a primary driver of customer satisfaction.

-Metrics to measureJust like you wouldn’t run a marketing campaign without measuring the results, you also shouldn’t provide customer support without measuring how your customers perceive their support experience.
 There are two types of data to measure: Experience data (X-data) and Operational data (O-data).
-X-data is the human factor data — the beliefs, the emotions, and the sentiments that lie behind their behavior.
+X-data is the human factor data — the beliefs, the emotions, and the sentiments that lie behind their behaviour.
 It’s the human feedback that points to the gaps between what you think is happening and what’s really happening.
 O-data is tangible records of activities, and is helpful because it tells you about win rates, response times, and employee efficiency.
-To learn about each of these metrics in-depth, check out our article “The Top Customer Service Metrics to Measure.”

 Experience metrics (X-data)